rahuldeb2310/Machine-Learning-/README.md

 # Machine-Learning-
-Here I am practising to code out the algorithms used for machince learning.
+Here I am practising to code out the algorithms used for machine learning.
+Author - Rahul Deb